Our oil-modified polyurethane finish of choice is made by DuraSeal.

 Most oil-based polyurethanes require 12 hours between coats and you must abrade between all coats.
 On large jobs, this is hugely time-consuming and the Quick-Dry sealer will save you time and money.

-On small jobs (100sqft or so) is is more cost effective to skip the sealer and use three coats of regular DuraSeal polyurethane, but you will only to do one coat a day and you will have to abrade between each (click here for full coating instructions for DuraSeal).
+On small jobs (100sqft or so) is is more cost effective to skip the sealer and use three coats of regular DuraSeal polyurethane, but you will only apply one coat per day and you will have to abrade between each (click here for full coating instructions for DuraSeal).

 Dura Seal polyurethane come in three gloss levels: satin, semi-gloss and gloss.
 When in doubt, we recommend the satin because glossy floors will dull down in high-traffic zones and the contrast against the unworn high gloss areas will be unsightly.